Android-9/overthewire-leviathan/WARGAMES.md

 What you will find curiously, is that the program seems to compare your password input to another string, "sex".
 That could in fact be the correct password.

-So, why not try "sex" instead as the passsword?
+So, why not try "sex" instead as the password?

 ```
 leviathan1@gibson:~$ ltrace ./check